At my graduation from AFI, 1993

 I never heard or saw my mother as triumphant and elated as in this moment, penetrated by the man to whom she had pimped me out, so she could steal him back from me.

-My mother was was four years old when her father returned home from the concentration camp.
-My grandfather once acted inappropriately with me.
-My mother was constantly acting from the place of a sexually abused girl whose spirit was deadened by trauma, who found life through the attention she received in the secret space of sexual transgression.
-She constantly relived a trauma story, trying to get the same kind of attention from men constantly, while her daughter served alternately as a split-off extension of her hated young self, and as the manifested dark side of her own mother, the secret rival.
+My mother seemed to constantly act towards all men from the place of a sexually abused child whose spirit was deadened by trauma, who came to life through the attention she received in the secret space of sexual transgressions.
+It was as if she was constantly reliving a trauma story, forever trying to get that attention from men, while her daughter served alternately as a split-off extension of her hated young self, or as the manifested dark side of her secret rival, her own mother.

 It is always difficult to have known someone who turns out to be a psychopath and you had no idea.
 Psychopaths function.
 Psychopaths can be very intelligent and charming.
 Once they have you in their grip, it is hard to come to terms with their dark side unless you’ve felt the effects of their dark actions.